-As of 1 April 2022, the guidance that recommended that individuals self-isolate if they have symptoms of or test positive for Covid-19 has been removed.
-The new guidance no longer uses the term ‘self-isolation’, although it does recommend that:
+The guidance that recommended that individuals self-isolate if they have symptoms of or test positive for Covid-19 was removed with effect from 1 April 2022.
+The current guidance does not use the term ‘self-isolation’, although it does recommend that:

 - Individuals who have symptoms of a respiratory infection, who have not taken a Covid-19 test, but who have a high temperature or do not feel well enough to go to work or carry out normal activities, should try to stay at home and avoid contact with other people until they no longer have a high temperature (if they had one) or until they no longer feel unwell.

 - Individuals who have taken a Covid-19 test and received a positive result should try to stay at home and avoid contact with other people for 5 days after the day they took their test, even if they do not have any symptoms.

 In both of the above scenarios, people are advised to work from home if they can, and to talk to their employer about options available to them if they cannot work from home.
 The guidance for employers on reducing the spread of respiratory infections, including Covid-19, in the workplace, recommends that employers consider how best they can support and enable their staff to follow the above guidance on staying at home.